Assistant Professor; Chancellor's Chair in Aboriginal Law and Policy

 - Kawaskimhon Aboriginal Rights Moot (LAWS 2206)

-Areas of supervision: All areas of Aboriginal law and policy
+Areas of supervision: Areas of supervision: Constitutional law, administrative law, Indigenous law and all areas of Aboriginal law and policy

-Above all, I am interested in how the law can be harnessed to promote the well-being of Indigenous peoples in Canada.
-I approach this issue from multiple angles, from constitutional to administrative law, international law to equality law and human rights codes, to Indian Act Band Council bylaw powers.
+Above all, I am interested in how the law can be harnessed to promote the well-being and self-determination of Indigenous peoples in Canada.
+I approach this issue from multiple angles, from constitutional to administrative law, international law to equality law and human rights codes, to Indigenous law defined broadly to include both the laws of Indigenous peoples based in inherent jurisdiction or deriving from jurisdiction delegated or recognized under Canadian laws.
 Although some advances have been made since the recognition of Aboriginal and Treaty rights in s.
 35 of the Constitution Act in 1982, there is still much work to be done.

 Indigenous peoples in Canada remain at the bottom of virtually every socio-economic statistic in this country and continue to face discrimination and systemic racism on a regular basis.
 As legal practitioners and scholars who are concerned about the situation of Indigenous peoples in this country, we have the responsibility to think about the problems facing Indigenous groups in Canada in innovative ways and to convey our ideas in ways that are accessible to the communities they are intended to serve.

-- Naiomi Metallic, “Indian Act By-Laws: A Viable Means for First Nations to (Re)Assert Control over Local Matters Now and Not Later” (2016) 67 UNBLJ 211.
+- “Indian Act By-Laws: A Viable means for First Nations to (Re)Assert Control over Local Matters Now and Not Later” (2016) 67 UNBLJ 211

-- Naiomi Metallic, “Les droits linguistiques des peuples autochtones” in M. Bastarache et al, Les droits linguistiques au Canada, 3 ed (Les Éditions Yvon Blais, 2013).
+- “Les droits linguistiques des peuples autochtones” - Chapter in M. Bastarache et al., Les droits linguistiques au Canada, 3e édition (Les Éditions Yvon Blais, 2013)

 Service & activity

-- Listuguj Aboqonmadultinech Community Foundation (2014 to present)
+- Listuguj Aboqonmadultinech Community Foundation (2014-present) – Founding Director